Conferences & Showcases

 - WGST Undergraduate Conference on Feminism (Mid-April Annually) – All Majors

-All undergraduate students who have taken or are currently taking a Women’s and Gender Studies course are encourage to submit.
+All undergraduate students who have taken or are currently taking a Women’s and Gender Studies course are encouraged to submit.
 Presentations are on topics related to women’s and gender studies that employ feminist theoretical approaches.
 Submitted proposals can also be papers that are near completion.
 If accepted into the conference, students attend a workshop on academic conference presentations in spring.
 Papers submitted to the conference are automatically entered into the Women’s and Gender Studies writing prize competition ($500 prize for the best paper).
-At the 2019 conference, Helen Zia will be the plenary speaker.
+At the 2019 conference, Helen Zia was the plenary speaker.
 Zia is a former executive editor of Ms. Magazine and a prominent LGBTQ, Anti-War, and Asian-American activist.